elixir-search/searchex/test/notes/design/adapter.md

 An event log entry has a key (EventID) and a value (the commands).
 Commands can be only: create, update, delete

-EventID is a sequential ID assigned by the Adapter(?).
+EventID is a sequential ID assigned by the Adapter.
 BucketID is a unique ID - a foreign-key.

 Within the bucket, there can be one or more docs.